JohnSnowLabs/spark-nlp/docs/en/ocr.md

 It is full of fresh examples.

-Below, you can follow into a more theoretical and thorough quick start guide.
+Below, you can follow a more theoretical and thorough quick start guide.

 # Quickstart Examples

 ## Images

-In the following code example we will create OCR Pipeline for processing image(s).
+The following code example creates an OCR Pipeline for processing image(s).
 The image file(s) can contain complex layout like columns, tables, images inside.

 {% include programmingLanguageSelectScalaPython.html %}